• Home

 General John Pershing’s World War One Military Parade

 The stage was set for the beginning of World War One in 1914 when Archduke Franz Ferdinand was assassinated with his wife during a visit to inspect troops in Bosnia.
-Four years later, on the
+Four years later, on the 11th hour of the 11th day of the 11th month of 1918, World War One ends.

 The New York At War Military Parade Of 1942

-The New York at War military parade held in 1942 was done to offer public support to World War Two military mobilization efforts and was thought to be the largest event of its’ kind with some half a million people marching on Fifth Avenue and more than two million spectators attending.
+The New York at War military parade held in 1942 was done to offer public support to World War Two military mobilization efforts and was thought to be the largest event of its kind with some half a million people marching on Fifth Avenue and more than two million spectators attending.

 This event was held simultaneously with worldwide observations of United Nations Day.
 The New York At War parade was unfortunately marred by the deliberate exclusion of Japanese Americans, German Americans, and Italian Americans, which brought complaints from the American Civil Liberties Union according to a 1942 report called The Crisis.